Le36/chip36/README.md

 ### Start

-Use this command when in root folder to launch the program
+Clone project and use this command when in root folder to launch the program

 Linux ```mvn compile exec:java -Dexec.mainClass=com.chip8.Main```

 Windows ```mvn compile exec:java -D"exec.mainClass"="com.chip8.Main"```

-or build
+or you can build with

 ```
 mvn package
 ```

-or get the prebuilt .jar file from releases.
+or get the prebuilt .jar file from [releases.](https://github.com/Le36/chip36/releases/tag/v1.0)

 ### Testing